Florida Man Killed By His Own Large, Flightless Bird

-A Florida man was killed by his cassowary, a six foot, flightless bird similar to an ostrich or an emu, when he fell in the animal’s enclosure.
+A Florida man was killed by his cassowary, a six-foot-tall flightless bird similar to an ostrich or an emu, when he fell in the animal’s enclosure.

 The Daily Beast says that Deputy Chief Jeff Taylor explained to the Gainesville Sun that cassowary are native to Australia and New Guinea, and kill their prey with their four inch, sharp talons.

 “My understanding is that the gentleman was in the vicinity of the bird and at some point fell.
-When he fell, he was attacked.”
+When he fell, he was attacked,” Taylor said.

 A trainer at the San Diego Zoo explained that even though they can’t fly, cassowaries can run fast, and they kill and cut open their kills with their knifelike talons.